sambrosz/SSMMP-a-simple-protocol-for-Service-Mesh-management/README.md

 Requests and responses are objects of class String.

 # Implementations of SSMMP tested on the above test CNApp

+ <a href="/ssmmpComAPIv1.1.pdf"> SSMMP/1.1 communication APIs: the code and its detailed explanation </a> to dowload

 The team:  Mateusz Bielicki and Jakub Luka (students of Computer Science at University of Siedlce)